ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/platforms.md

 ### Arm Virtual Hardware

-[Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware/) provides two cloud-based solutions to access Corstone platforms.
+[Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware/) provides two cloud-based solutions to access Corstone reference systems.
 These are intended for use as software test and validation environments suitable for CI/CD integration.

 Both versions of AVH offer FVPs.
 Choose the one which best matches your preferences.
 You can use your AWS account and pay for the compute you use or pay for the hardware-as-a-service directly using your Arm account.
 Both methods offer free trials.